-- Who is Cristian Bucur, photographer in Tokyo Metropolitan Area?
+Who is Cristian Bucur, professional portrait photographer in Tokyo?

-They say, “If You Love What You Do, You’ll Never Work A Day In Your Life.”
-This quote accurately describes how I feel every time I touch my camera.
-Having photos to download on the computer, the entire process of selecting the best photos, developing the raw files, gives me great satisfaction.
-Of course, crème de la crème is when I receive “thank you” messages from clients who have seen the photographs I made for them, or recommendations from previous clients.
-It is s such an immense reward.
+They say, “If you love what you do, you’ll never work a day in your life.”
+This describes how I feel every time I pick up my camera.
+Having photos to download, the process of selecting the best ones, developing the raw files…each step gives me great satisfaction.
+Of course, the crème de la crème is when I receive a “thank you” message from a satisfied client who’s just seen their photographs for the first time.
+It truly is such an immense reward.

-Moving in Japan in 2019th and working as a photographer in Tokyo, (read here what I have done during the first month), I have discovered yet another genre of photography, vacation photography, where clients are tourists visiting Japan.
-If you think this is boring, trust me, you couldn’t be more wrong.
-Every time I fall in love with the reactions I can capture during photoshoots when people are naturally being impressed at various tourist sites all over Tokyo.
-This is the one thing I am hoping to keep alive in myself: to continue being a tourist with all the happiness that comes along.
+Moving to Japan in 2019 and working as a photographer in Tokyo, (read about what I did during the first month), I have discovered yet another genre of photography that intrigues me; vacation photography for tourists visiting Japan.
+One could assume this is boring for a professional portrait photographer, but trust me, you couldn’t be more wrong.
+I constantly fall in love with the reactions I capture during photoshoots where people are naturally impressed by various tourist sites all over Tokyo.
+Vacation photography allows me to continue being a tourist in the country I live in, preserving all the happiness and awe that comes along with it.

-Having taken thousands of photos all over the world, I am currently living in Yokohama, Japan.
-If you also feel a compelling passion for having your perfect images, be it a family photo session, portrait, a christening, a business presentation, let’s collaborate on your dream.
+Having taken thousands of photos all over the world, I would love to take photos of you in Tokyo or the surrounding areas.
+If you also feel compelled to seek out the perfect image, be it in a family portrait, an individual portrait, a christening, or a business presentation, let’s collaborate on your dream.

 Finnish Embassy in Seoul, published article here.